50ButtonsEach/fliclib-linux-dist/README.md

 Any issues should be reported here on github.

 ## Whats included
+The release tarball include both library files and documentation for the Flic client library
 * `daemon` - This is the central daemon that manages all buttons.
 Run it with `./daemon -l -f flic.sqlite3`
+* `fliclib-cpp/doc` - HTML documentation for the C++ client library
 * `fliclib-cpp/flic` - This is a command line tool for managing the daemon.
+Type help to see available commands
 * `fliclib-cpp/flic.hpp` - These are the header files for the C++ client library
 * `fliclib-cpp/libflic.a` - This is the C++ client library
+* `fliclib-cpp/ffi/java/doc` - HTML documentation for the Java bindings for the Flic client library
 * `fliclib-cpp/ffi/java/flic.jar` - Java bindings for the Flic client library
 * `fliclib-cpp/ffi/java/libflicjava.so` - Flic JNI library.
 The sample code expects this to be copied to `/usr/lib/libflicjava.so`
+* `fliclib-cpp/ffi/python/doc` - HTML documentation for the Python2.7 bindings for the Flic client library
 * `fliclib-cpp/ffi/python/flic/dist/flic-0.1-py2.7.egg` - Python2.7 bindings for the Flic client library.
 Install with `sudo easy_install flic-0.1-py2.7.egg`
-* `fliclib-cpp/ffi/samples/java/Main.java` - Sample Java code.
-Run with `java -cp "../../java/flic.jar:."
-Main`
-* `fliclib-cpp/ffi/samples/java/Makefile` - `Makefile` for the Java sample
-* `fliclib-cpp/ffi/samples/python/main.py` - Sample Python2.7 code.
-Run with `python2 main.py`

 ## Supported platforms
 Binaries and libraries has been compiled for `x86_64`, `i386` and `armv6l`.
 All code has been compiled and tested on Ubuntu 15.10 for desktop and Raspbian Jessy.
 This means it should be compatible with desktop systems and both raspberrypi 1 & 2.
 I have tried to make the binaries as portable as possible.